 Special Plans & Reports

-The Village of Shorewood has adopted or been involved with several Special Plans and Reports to help assist its planning and community development efforts.
+The Planning & Development Department has facilitated several Special Plans and Reports to help assist the Village in planning and community development efforts.
 These are the plans that help guide community decisions and their implementation results in the future vision of Shorewood.

 Commercial Zoning Update